ksl02/LLVM-Compiler-Pass-Binary-Obfuscator/README.md

 Note that the `printf("Global value %d\n", globalCheck0x1000);` is from the user-defined integrity validator function (I left it unimplemented, so all it does now is check what the guard variable is).

-Also note that a decompiler would have much more difficulty on functions that aren't as simple as balance_signs.
-Therefore, these techniques should be even more successful on real software.
+Also note that a decompiler would have much more difficulty on functions that aren't as simple as balance_signs, so these techniques should be even more successful on real software.

 Alone, these methods won't stop a strong reverse engineer.
 However, when combined with other security techniques (see [ARM Segment Encryption Decryption](https://github.com/ksl02/Runtime-ARM-Segment-Encryption-Decryption), [Control Flow Flattener](https://github.com/ksl02/LLVM-Compiler-Pass-Control-Flow-Flattening), [.rodata Encrypt/Decrypt](https://github.com/ksl02/rodata-segment-encrypt-decrypt)), they can meaningfully increase reverse-engineering effort and reduce the reliability of static analysis.